goekezie/goekezie.github.io/index.md

 ### _Projects_
 These are the projects I'm working on;

-* This repo consist of several CI/CD pipelines I built & still building for different sample applications like django application, java application, .Net etc; using tools like github workflow, jenkins, terraform, cloudformation, azuredevops & aws codepipeline.
+* This repo consist of several CI/CD pipelines I built for different sample applications like django application, java application, .Net etc; using tools like github workflow, jenkins, terraform, cloudformation, azuredevops & aws codepipeline.
 **[Link to Repo](https://github.com/goekezie/theCommitted){:target="_blank"}**

-* This repo consist of some common scalable application architecture I setup on azure & aws platforms using diffrent microservices.
+* This repo consist of application architectures I'm built on azure & aws platforms with different microservices using automation tools like terrform & cloudFormation.
 **[Link to Repo](https://github.com/goekezie/CloudArchitecture){:target="_blank"}**